 If you have additional questions, please send them to email@example.com

 You can either book an appointment further in advance, or wait to see if there are any cancellations.
 If you are pregnant and you will be over 11 weeks pregnant by the time of the next available appointment, please email firstname.lastname@example.org and we will try our best to accommodate your needs.

-The cost of testing for all 9 disorders is £250 per person.
-If you are interested in screening but are unable to afford the subsidised amount of £250, please contact us at firstname.lastname@example.org as there may be an option to offer some limited financial assistance.
+The price for testing as a couple is £350, while the price for testing as an individual is £250.
+We encourage, as far as possible, participation as a couple.
+If you are interested in screening but are unable to afford the subsidised screening costs, please contact us at email@example.com as there may be an option to offer some limited financial assistance.

 Currently, only Tay-Sachs is covered by the NHS for the Ashkenazi Jewish community.
 The other conditions covered in the Jnetics screening test are not available on the NHS unless you have an established family history of a particular condition.
 In this case, your GP can refer you to a Regional Genetics Service for disorder-specific carrier testing where appropriate.

 No. Paying is a central part of the online registration process.

 If you have booked but are unable to attend, please email firstname.lastname@example.org as soon as possible to enable your slot to be re-assigned.
 A full refund will be given up to 48 hours before your appointment was scheduled– after this, the refund will have £25 taken off for late administration costs.

 This test detects the vast majority of all genetic changes in the genes covered.
 However, this test, as with all genetic tests, can not detect all possible changes.
 The screening test detects over roughly 95% of carriers in the Jewish population with detection rates varying slightly across the different conditions.

 If you suspect that you have at least one Jewish grandparent, it is still sensible to be tested.
 This is because if you have some Jewish, you will have an increased risk relative to the general population, though this will be lower than people of full Jewish descent.